nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - ```Tag```: visual identifier for clients
 - ```Id```: Unique ID assigned to each client for identification.

+💡 Note also that PropertyFree assumes that all phone numbers are unique, and as such will not allow duplicates of phone number.
 # Bidder Features

 ## **Addition of Bidder**